zkalykov/-31github/README.md

 Day 3/31: One Leetcode problem solution to upload ( 2849.
 Determine if a Cell Is Reachable at a Given Time ) Day 4/31: Learned : GIT. downloaded.
 Github repisotory cloned.
-Day 5/31: EXPLORED GITHUB : SETTINGS : ONE LEETCODE PROBLEM TRIED TO SOLVE BUT WAS TIME LIMIT, ANYWAY) I UPLOAEDED IT
+Day 5/31: EXPLORED GITHUB : SETTINGS : ONE LEETCODE PROBLEM TRIED TO SOLVE BUT WAS TIME LIMIT, ANYWAY) I UPLOAEDED IT Day 6/31: FOLLOWED PEOPLE AND EXPLORED ONE MORE THING AND UPLAODED MY PROJECTS HERE)